Temp Mail Logo

 Received

 Added by each mail server that handled the message.
-Multiple Received headers trace the full delivery path.
+Multiple Received headers trace the full delivery path in reverse chronological order.

 Authentication-Results

 Added by the receiving server.
-Contains SPF, DKIM, and DMARC verdicts.
 Cannot be forged by the sender.
+Contains SPF, DKIM, and DMARC verdicts with domain and alignment details.

 Received-SPF

-The receiving server's SPF verdict including the client IP and envelope-from domain checked.
+The receiving server's SPF verdict.
+Includes the client IP checked, the envelope-from domain, and the final pass/fail result.

 DKIM-Signature

 The cryptographic signature header.
-Contains the signing domain (d=), selector (s=), and algorithm used.
+Contains the signing domain (d=), selector (s=), algorithm (a=), and the signature itself (b=).

 Return-Path

-The bounce address — where delivery failure notifications are sent.
-Often differs from the From address.
+The bounce address.
+Where delivery failure notifications are sent.
+Often differs from From: for ESP-sent mail.
+SPF validates this domain.

 Message-ID

-A globally unique identifier for the message, assigned by the originating mail server.
+A globally unique identifier assigned by the originating mail server.
+Useful for tracking a message across logs and systems.

 X-Spam-Score

 Numerical spam score from SpamAssassin or similar.
-Negative = clean.
-Above 5 = typically flagged as spam.
+Negative scores are clean.
+Above 5 is typically flagged.
+X-Spam-Flag shows the final YES/NO verdict.

 X-Mailer